 1. Vega U26 Table Saw Fence

-Our experts’ choice for the best saw fence is the Vega U26.
+My choice for the best saw fence is the Vega U26.
 It has a 36-inch fence bar that moves 26 inches right and eight inches left.
 It’s a great size for both professional woodworkers and hobbyists.
 However, it can’t be used for heavy-duty projects.

-I’ve got to mention, this particular model carries some weight – a little over 30 pounds.
+This particular model carries some weight – a little over 30 pounds.
 But there’s a good reason for that; it’s built like a tank with solid steel construction.
 The best part is, you won’t need to break out the drill to set it up.
-It’s designed to be compatible with various types of table saws, thanks to its clever mounting system.
-Plus, the presence of both rear and front railings makes the installation process a breeze.

 What I Like